jmjf/go-core/notes/008-animals02.md

 Add a regular expression member to the controller `struct` to hold the regular expression for the id URL path.

-We need a constructor function for the controller (`NewAnimalController()`).
+We need a constructor function for the controller (`newAnimalController()`).
+Lower case first letter means it isn't exported from the `controllers` package.
 The constructor returns `&animalController{<controller definition>}` and initializes the regular expression.
 The controller is created within the function, which creates a closure.
 The data isn't lost, it's promoted to higher scope, but every call creates a new one, so they don't overlap.

 [Golang Regexp syntax](https://github.com/google/re2/wiki/Syntax)

 **COMMIT: FEAT: add a constructor for the controller**

+## Interfaces

+We can look at [Golang http.Handler type docs](https://pkg.go.dev/net/http#Handler) to see an example of how golang uses interfaces.
+Notably, the interface spec has a method, `ServeHTTP(ResponseWriter, *Request)` -- which is the same signature we used for the controller's `ServeHTTP()`.
+So, our controller is a `Handler` and can receive and respond to a request.
+(Yes, that was intentional.)

+We need to create the controller (call the constructor) and register it as a handler.
+So, we'll add `registerControllers.go` to the `controllers` package and have it do that.
+(Based on not needing outside the packages, I renamed `NewAnimalController()` to `newAnimalController()`.)

+We register a controller with `http.Handle()` ([docs](https://pkg.go.dev/net/http#Handle)), which takes a URL path (`pattern`) and the handler. `http.Handle()` registers with the `DefaultServeMux` (HTTP request multiplexer), which is like a request router in Node and some other languages HTTP server packages.
+In golang, it's of type `ServeMux` ([docs](https://pkg.go.dev/net/http#ServeMux)).

+According to the docs, `ServeMux`, given `"/images/"` as a pattern will match both `/images/` and `/images` (will redirect the latter to the former) unless separate paths are registered.
+But another reference I'm using says to register both paths.
+For now, I've commented out the `/`-less path.

+**COMMIT: FEAT: add registerControllers()**